 Saxo Bank offers forex traders access to a selected range of trading instruments across different asset classes.
 With a Saxo Bank account, you can gain exposure to the most popular and liquid markets worldwide, including:

 Shares trading is one of the most popular services offered by Saxo Capital Markets.
-They offer share trading in Australian, USA, UK, Singapore and even Chinese stocks.
+They offer share trading in Australia, USA, UK, Singapore and even Chinese stocks.
 Overall, traders have access to over 19,000 shares overseas across 36 exchanges.
-There share trading offering won “Outstanding Value International Share Trading” in both 2017 and 2018.
+Their share trading offering won “Outstanding Value International Share Trading” in both 2017 and 2018.
 Other share related services are over 3,101 ETFs, ETCs and ETNs and they also offer over 1,200 listed options.
 Below shows the Saxo Capital Markets brokerage fees compared to other leading stockbrokers.

 The key areas of this Saxo Capital Markets review were on their currency trading offering.
 This includes the ability to trade across 182 forex spot pairs, over 140 forwards and +40 FX vanilla options.
 Four key components lead FX traders to choose Saxo for currency trading.